apache/directory-fortress-core/README-QUICKSTART.txt

   change fortressBuilder-[platform]-[version].jar to
   fortressBuilder-Debian-Silver-i386-1.0.0.zip

 - Is your target machine windows?
-Go to README-QUICKSTART-WINDOWS.txt
+Go to README-QUICKSTART-WINDOWS.html

 - The source code for this project is located in FORTRESS_HOME/src folder.
 ___________________________________________________________________________________